oscarhealth/style-guides/python.rst

 Keep it simple
 ~~~~~~~~~~~~~~

-- Generally lambdas should fit on a single line.
+- Lambdas should fit on a single line.

 Beware the binding
 ~~~~~~~~~~~~~~~~~~